 CyberKnife is clinically proven as a successful prostate cancer treatment in Anchorage.
 The most recent clinical studies that have followed more than a thousand patients for up to eight years show that CyberKnife is very effective in treating early and intermediate risk stages of prostate cancer.
 The ability to precisely target the moving prostate is its primary benefit.
 Here are additional benefits of using Alaska CyberKnife Center for your prostate cancer treatment:

-At Alaska CyberKnife Center, we understand that there are a variety of treatments for prostate cancer.
+At the Alaska CyberKnife Center, we understand that there are a variety of treatments for prostate cancer.
 We believe CyberKnife provides the best hope in combating prostate cancer.
 Call our Anchorage radiation oncology experts today at 907-771-0517 and set up your first consultation.
 Or, complete our online appointment form.
 We have years of experience in treating prostate cancer and are ready to review all the treatment options and see what best meets your goals by balancing cure and quality of life.
 Together, we can develop an individualized treatment plan that is best for you.

 Send us your questions and one of our Board Certified Physicians will respond within 24 hours.